kubeflow/katib/docs/proposals/conformance-test.md

 - The above report can be downloaded from the test deployment by running `make report`.

-- When all reports have been collected, the distributions are going to create PR to publish the reports.
+- When all reports have been collected, the distributions are going to create PR to publish the reports and to update the appropriate [Kubeflow Documentation](https://www.kubeflow.org/) on conformant Kubeflow distributions.
 The Kubeflow Conformance Committee will verify it and make the distribution
   [Certified Kubeflow](https://github.com/kubeflow/community/blob/master/proposals/kubeflow-conformance-program-proposal.md#overview).